Bimbum1337/ISRO-R-DEVKIT/README.md

 * DirectX SDK 9b (included as submodule)
 * Daffodil for VC80-support in newer Visual Studio Editions

+I am currently running tests with CMake to eliminate the Visual Studio 2010 dependency.

 ## Debug

 To debug in Visual Studio, copy a working sro client to the `BinOut/` folder.
 Create a binary named `sro_client_dev.exe` that loads the `DevClient_DLL.dll` using your method of choice.